 Terms Explanati on

 Asset allocation Asset allo cations are displayed in different ways, reflecting how the investment option is managed: $\ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \$

-Strategic asset allocations (also known as benchmark or long-term asset allocations) provide an indication for the investment option of the proportion invested in each asset class.
-Ranges indicate the minimum and maximum that may be allocated to an asset class.
+an ind ication for the investme so known as benchmark or long-term asset allocations) provide intoption of the proportion invested in each asset class. and maximum that may be allocated to an asset class.

-movemer managers allocation Actual asset allocations aren't shown in this investment menu as they constantly change due to movements in asset values, and activities such as buying and selling of assets by investment managers.
-As a result, actual asset allocations can move above and below the strategic asset allocation.
-While usually remaining within any ranges provided, actual asset allocations may temporarily move outside the ranges due to movements in asset values.
+movemer managers allocation nts in asset values, and a s.
+As a result, actual asse n.
+While usually remainir own in this investment menu as they constantly change due to ctivities such as buying and selling of assets by investment at allocations can move above and below the strategic asseting within any ranges provided, actual asset allocations may ages due to movements in asset values.

 Recent ac tual asset allocations are e available by logging in to plum.com.au

 Strategic a updates. asset allocations and rang ges may change from time-to-time.
 We'll notify you of any material

 Standard Risk Measure We include the Standard Risk Measure (SRM) to help you compare investment risk across the investment options offered.
-The SRM is based on industry guidance and is the estimated number of negative annual returns over any 20 year period.
-The SRM is not a complete assessment of investment risk, for instance it doesn't: detail the size a negative return could be or the potential for a positive return to be less than a member requires to meet their objectives capture the risk of the investment manager not meeting its investment objective, or take into account the impact of administration fees and tax, which would increase the chance of a negative return.
+The SRM is based on industry guidance and is the estimated numl of negative annual returns over any 20 year period.
+The SRM is not a complete assessment of investment risk, for instance it doesn't:

+detail the size a negative return could be or the potential for a positive return to be less that a member requires to meet their objectives capture the risk of the investment manager not meeting its investment objective, or take into account the impact of administration fees and tax, which would increase the char of a negative return.
 Members should still ensure they are comfortable with the risks and potential losses associated with their chosen investment.
-For information on how the SRM is calculated, go to plum.com.au/
+For information on how the SRM is calculated, go to plum.com.a

 srm

 Risk band Risk label Estimated number of negative annual returns in any 20 year period

 1 Very low Less than 0.5

 2 Low 0.5 to less than 1

 3 Low to medium 1 to less than 2

 4 Medium 2 to less than 3

 5 Medium to high 3 to less than 4

 6 High 4 to less than 6

-7 Very high 6 or greater
+6 High 4 to less than 6